Microsoft-Web/HOL-PageInspector/HOL.md

 1. With Toggle Inspection Mode selected, click close to, but not on, the Register link to open its code.

-	Notice that the source code of the links is located in the **_LogOnPartial.cshtml** file, not the Index.cshtml nor the _Layout.cshtml, which are the places you might look in first place.
+	Notice that the source code of the links is located in the **_LoginPartial.cshtml** file, not the Index.cshtml nor the _Layout.cshtml, which are the places you might look in first place.
 You have been placed directly in the correct source file.

 1. In the **Styles** tab, locate and click the **<section> #login** item, which is the HTML container for these links.